rohanchopra/DS_Project_Structure/README.md

 ├── logs/                       <- Project logs
 ├── models/                     <- Trained models, predictions, and summaries ├── notebooks/                  <- Jupyter notebooks
-├── references                  <- Data dictionaries, and all other explanatory material ├── src/                        <- Source code for the project │  ├── modeling/                <- Scripts to train the modelS │  ├── processing/              <- Scripts to process the data to create the final dataset │  ├── scoring/                 <- Scripts to score the models │  ├── utils/                   <- Scripts for utility functions │    ├── custom_functions.py    <- Script for custom functions for the project │    └── utils.py               <- Script for common utility functions
-│  ├── __init__.py              <- Makes src a Python module
+├── references/                  <- Data dictionaries, and all other explanatory material ├── src/                        <- Source code for the project │  ├── modeling/                <- Scripts to train the models │  ├── processing/              <- Scripts to process the data to create the final dataset │  ├── scoring/                 <- Scripts to score the models │  ├── utils/                   <- Scripts for utility functions │    └── utils.py               <- Script for common utility functions │  ├── __init__.py              <- Makes src a Python module
 │  └── main.py                  <- Project's entry script